 USS JACK WILLIAMS was the 16th ship in the OLIVER HAZARD PERRY class of guided missile frigates.
 The ship was homeported in Mayport, FL.
-After decommissioning the frigate transfered to Bahrain on September 13, 1996, and was renamed SABHA.
+After decommissioning the frigate was transfered to Bahrain on September 13, 1996, where she was recommissioned as SABHA.

 USS JACK WILLIAMS has been decorated many times, receiving the Combat Action Ribbon, the Joint Meritorious Award, the Meritorious Unit Commendation, three Battle Efficiency Awards, both the Navy and the Armed Forces Expeditionary Medals, the National Defense Service Medal, the Southwest Asia Service Medal with Bronze Star, two Humanitarian Service Medals, seven Sea Deployment Ribbons and the Kuwait Liberation Medal.